RomainPastureau/Krajjat/docs/source/general/example.rst

     The initialisation function of :func:`Sequence.__init__` can take some parameters, among which:
         • ``name``: by default, the name will be inferred from the file name (here, it will be ``sequence_ainhoa``), but we can set a custom name using this parameter.
+        • ``verbosity``: it allows to set how much text will be printed while running the sub-functions.
+In all the functions of the toolbox, this parameter is defined on ``1`` by default, providing a moderate amount of text.
+Setting it on ``0`` allows to have the function running completely silent, while setting it on ``2`` or more allows to get more information.

 .. tip::
     It is possible to load multiple sequences from a folder, or even recursively through multiple subdirectories,